 - File Explorer or Finder integration not available

-Backblaze is one of the most popular and efficient backup services available.
+Backblaze is one of the most popular and efficient backup services available today.
 The software offers a variety of backup packages for both personal and business use with unlimited storage space.
-It is not expensive and is easy to set up and manage.
+In addition, it is not expensive and is easy to set up and manage.

 You can use Backblaze with both Windows devices and Apple products.
 There’s also an app available for Android and iOS devices.

 Backblaze cloud backup software has several key features related to data security and restoration.
 Below, you will find some of the most outstanding features we couldn’t help but include in the review.

 Now, is Backblaze really unlimited?
-Whether you want to back up a single MB file or Petabytes worth of information, Backblaze offers you unlimited data storage capabilities.
+Whether you want to back up a single MB file or Petabytes’ worth of information, Backblaze provides you with unlimited data storage opportunities.
 If you compare this with the limited space that other cloud backup services offer at higher prices, you can see why many users consider this an invaluable benefit.

-The software works under the principle that users don’t need to know the details of Backblaze backup process.
+The software works under the principle that users don’t need to know the details of the Backblaze backup process.
 According to more than one Backblaze review, most, if not all, backup will occur behind the scenes.
-For example, if you install the desktop client for the very first time, it won’t ask you to pick out the files and folders you want to be backed up, but just grabs all of them and starts transferring them to its storage space.
+For example, if you install the desktop client for the very first time, it won’t ask you to pick out the files and folders you want to back up.
+Instead, it will start transferring them to its storage space right away.

 Backblaze temporary data drive creates temporary copies of bigger data files during backup.
-You can transfer this file to an external drive or another location if space is not sufficient in the boot drive.
+You can transfer this file to an external drive or another location if space is insufficient in the boot drive.

 By default, the software copies all files that aren’t ISO, DMG, system files or executables, or a virtual drive.
 It also gives you the option of excluding other files as well.